 Fort Lauderdale Birth Injuries Lawyer Near Me (800) 747-3733

 What goes into Building a Birth Injury Case in Fort Lauderdale?

 In many cases, birthing injuries are a direct result of medical negligence.
 Negligence during the birthing process occurs when physicians or other healthcare providers breach their duty of care to a patient.
 Because obstetricians are considered specialists in their field, they are held to a high standard of care.

 Even if the malpractice did not cause direct harm, it may exacerbate an injury or increase its severity.
-To build your case, our team will secure the following pieces of information:
+To build your case, our team will secure the following pieces of information.

-An Affidavit of Merit
+Our Lawyers Will Get an Affidavit of Merit

 To file a successful medical malpractice claim or lawsuit, a third-party healthcare provider will need to write a statement declaring that you have a valid case.
 However, finding someone with that type of expertise can be difficult.
 Yet, we can look into our network of consultants to find a doctor who can attest that you and your child were subjected to malpractice.